Self-Managing DRAM: A Low-Cost Framework for Enabling Autonomous and Efficient in-DRAM Operations: Related Work

-\hpcarevlabel{Rev.A/C1}\hpcareva{\textbf{Compute Express Link (CXL)~\cite{cxlmanual}.} CXL is a cache-coherent interconnect for computing systems.
+\atbcrcomment{3}{Will keep if we have space}\hpcarevlabel{Rev.A/C1}\hpcareva{\textbf{Compute Express Link (CXL)~\cite{cxlmanual}.} CXL is a cache-coherent interconnect for computing systems.
 CXL does \emph{not} define the interface between a memory controller and a DRAM module/chip.
 Even with CXL, the memory controller chip has to deal with the management complexity of DRAM.
 SMD can be used in conjunction with CXL to ease management complexity in computing systems.}